iot-for-all/iotc-cpm-sample/README.md

 ## Connect to Azure IoT Central
 When not running in simulated mode, the mobile application connects to an Azure IoTCentral application and sends telemetry message to specific device.
 After login you can choose to authenticate through a QRCode or a numeric code.

+Simulated devices available in this sample, map models in the IoT Central CPM template.
+CPM applications ca be created from the IoT Central home page or directly from [https://apps.azureiotcentral.com/build/new/continuous-patient-monitoring](https://apps.azureiotcentral.com/build/new/continuous-patient-monitoring)

+If you need to define your own custom model read basic instructions at [https://docs.microsoft.com/en-us/azure/iot-central/core/howto-set-up-template](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-set-up-template), and follow details below for preparing a compatible model.

-### Prepare device model
+### Prepare a device model
-A compatible device model must be created in the Azure IoT Central application in order to see data in the dashboards.
+A compatible device model must be created in the Azure IoT Central application in order to see real devices data in the dashboards.
 For each bluetooth item, the telemetry Id to use in model has the following syntax:

 `ble<ITEM_ID>`